arcadesprojectnyc/LittleTale/README.md

-# Getting Started with Create React App
+# Getting Started

+For download and using this app, please read: [Disclaimer](./DISCLAIMER).
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Docker Support

 1. Build docker image
-   `docker build -f Dockerfile -t childrensbook .`
+   `docker build -f Dockerfile -t littletale .`

 2. Run container and start app
-   `docker run -it -v ChildrensBook:/app -w /app -p 4000:3000 childrensbook`
+   `docker run -it -v littletale:/app -w /app -p 4000:3000 littletale`

    If you haven't run this locally before, then try the following command before running docker for the first time:
-   `docker run -it -v ChildrensBook:/app -w /app -p 4000:3000 childrensbook npm install`
+   `docker run -it -v littletale:/app -w /app -p 4000:3000 littletale npm install`

 3. Access to browser and test